cobaltclaudia/javascriptPractice/README.md

-# reactPractice
+# javascriptPractice
-a repo to practice learning react
+a repo to practice learning javascript